 Pediatric liver transplantation is a complex process.
 Our team provides education so you understand what your child will experience.
 Each step is important to a successful transplant.

-Our UW Health pediatric liver transplant team will evaluate your child to determine if and when they need a liver transplant.
+Our UW Health Kids liver transplant team will evaluate your child to determine if and when they need a liver transplant.

 Your child will have lab work and tests.
 Our pediatric hepatologist (liver specialist) and a pediatric liver transplant surgeon will talk with you about your child’s medical history.
 You will also meet with a dietitian who will help with any special nutritional needs.

 Our financial consultant and social workers can answer your questions.
 Your child’s care is coordinated through our certified pediatric transplant nurse coordinator.
 The nurse coordinator is your personal connection to all our services and will help you navigate this experience.

 You will learn if your child will benefit from a liver transplant and will be placed on the national waiting list for a deceased donor transplant.
 The United Network for Organ Sharing (UNOS) operates this list.
 UNOS matches organs to patients based on age, blood type, weight and degree of illness.

 While your family waits for a deceased or living donor, your child will have regular visits with a member of our UW Health pediatric liver transplant team.
 We will monitor your child’s condition, update their waitlist status, and provide support and education.

 When a liver becomes available, you will be asked to bring your child to the American Family Children’s Hospital within a few hours.
 The surgery will begin when the donated organ is ready to be placed.
 It may take up to 10 hours to complete.
 Most children spend 10 to 15 days in the hospital recovering from transplant surgery.
 While they are healing, you will learn about their medications, care needs and plans for their follow-up visits.